A favicon of WooCommerce

 23,4970.44%

 Based on 100,000 enriched companies, the Shopify-to-WooCommerce migration is heavily one-sided: 14,439 companies left WooCommerce for Shopify, while only 2,056 moved the other way.
-WooCommerce has a more balanced exchange with Wix Stores (2,135 gained vs 1,680 lost) and actually pulls net-positive from Magento (1,904 gained vs 405 lost).
+WooCommerce has a more balanced exchange with Wix eCommerce (2,135 gained vs 1,680 lost) and actually pulls net-positive from Magento (1,904 gained vs 405 lost).

 Switched to WooCommerce